Some Considerations of the Presidential Candidates’ Proposed Economic Policies

 Commentary

-While free markets are often cited by economists in the West as the ideal way to allocate resources, non-competitive forces are extensive and entrenched and can work against the free market mechanism in ways that are difficult to manage politically.
+While free markets are often cited by economists in the West as the ideal way to allocate resources, noncompetitive forces are extensive and entrenched and can work against the free market mechanism in ways that are difficult to manage politically.

 The proposed policies of the two leading presidential candidates present different visions of what will work best for our country in dealing with these problems in the areas of international trade, industrial growth, the housing market, the workings of the Federal Reserve, and other issues.
-How their policies might play out to affect different income groups and market segments and the implications for the country’s debt situation should be considered carefully by well-informed citizens in making their voting choices.
+How their policies might play out to affect different income groups and market segments, and the implications for the country’s debt situation, should be considered carefully by well-informed citizens in making their voting choices.

 In one sense, Donald Trump appears to advocate for free markets more than Kamala Harris; at least, he wants to cut back on the role of the government in many markets.
-So, on the one hand, he wants fewer tax dollars flowing from individuals and businesses at all levels into government coffers.
+So on the one hand, he wants fewer tax dollars flowing from individuals and businesses at all levels into government coffers.
 He wants to remove restrictions on energy production, limit environmental mandates, and scale back the freedom of Federal Reserve policymakers to intervene in financial markets.
 He wants to cut back the government’s hand in children’s education, including the elimination of the Department of Education and probably other agencies yet to be announced.

-But, on the other hand, he is in favor of more government interventions if they appear to promote the economic interests of the citizens of the United States.
+On the other hand, he is in favor of more government interventions if they appear to promote the economic interests of the citizens of the United States.
 A good example of this is his call for more tariffs on imports from all countries, with rates at 60 percent or more on commodities from China, a position that Harris opposes.
 He has also called for limits on credit card interest rates.
 However, with these notable exceptions, Trump does not generally advocate price interventions by the government when it comes to the domestic economy.

 Harris advocates several actions that would act as “price controls” for the domestic economy.
 She proposes a ban on “corporate price gouging” on grocery commodities; here she needs to make clear to voters how she would determine what is “gouging.”
 She wants to move against pharmacy middlemen who raise drug prices and hopes to put mandated limits on the prices of many drugs for a broad spectrum of Americans.

 She proposes using the tax and spending power of the government to boost lower-income Americans at the expense of the financial interests of higher-income Americans.
-Thus, for example, she wants to raise corporate taxes and taxes on individuals earning over $400,000 per year and raise the capital gains tax.
+Thus, for example, she wants to raise corporate taxes and taxes on individuals earning more than $400,000 per year and raise the capital gains tax.
 She wants to forgive the debt obligations of many students and make more Pell Grant money available to some.
 She wants to cancel medical debt for millions of Americans.
 Harris also wants to keep the powers of the Federal Reserve intact to influence outcomes for Americans via monetary policy.

 With regards to tariffs, Harris has called them a “sales tax.”
 They will almost certainly raise some prices in the short-run, but nobody is sure about what the long-term impact will be.
 Trump’s ultimate goal is to protect American industry from the onslaught of cheap Chinese goods that has decimated the U.S. manufacturing base in many industries.
 The impact of the tariffs will probably vary from industry to industry.

-The world would probably be a better place if cheap Chinese nick-nacks that have relatively little utility—think “pet rocks”—are eliminated from our economy.
+The world would probably be a better place if cheap Chinese knickknacks that have relatively little utility—think “pet rocks”—are eliminated from our economy.
 Antibiotics are a different story.
 For tariffs on these critical goods to work to the U.S. advantage, there will have to be a serious effort to locate other sources of supply while U.S. companies hopefully get domestic production facilities up and running.
 These tariffs could be both a powerful carrot and a powerful stick for U.S. entrepreneurs.
 But this will all take time, and a lot will probably depend on Americans’ sense of patriotism in supporting local manufacturing for all of this to have a happy ending.

 One problem with out-and-out price controls is that they are very difficult to enforce, and history has shown many times that they lead to black markets, which may disproportionately benefit the unscrupulous and create shortages for those who play by the rules.